singular-gpispace/framework/README.md

 def result = smoothtest(I,gc,sc);
 ```

 The same computation including logging on the GPI-Space monitor (which should be started on port 9876).
-Here we have to specify where to find the loghostfile (in the field options.loghostfile) and what is the port of the monitor accepting connections (in the field options.logport):
+Here, we have to specify where to find the loghostfile (in the field options.loghostfile), and what is the port of the monitor accepting connections (in the field options.logport):

 ```bash